 If you are the Executive Officer of the District of Columbia Courts, you are eligible for retirement when you have completed seven years of service as an Executive Officer, whether continuous or not.
-The Executive Officer will receive the same retirement compensation under this plan as an associate judge of the Superior Court, with the only difference being the service requirement of seven years as the Executive Officer.
+The Executive Officer will receive the same retirement compensation under this plan as an associate judge of the Superior Court, with the only differences being the service requirement of seven years as the Executive Officer (instead of the minimum of 10 years of judicial service required for judges) and the Executive Officer is not subject to mandatory retirement.